ronan-s1/buyer_seller_system/README.md

 ## Configurations Setup

-Modify the config.ini file to configure the system.
-You can specify the seller host, seller port, and IDs for buyers.
+Modify the `config.ini` file to configure the system.
+You can specify the seller and buyer IDs and also the seller host and starting port (port increment by 1 each new seller in the market).

 For the demo, the `config.ini` file would look like this: